'Van Dijk is up there with Ferdinand and Kompany' - Milner pays tribute to 'incredible' Liverpool team-mate | Goal.com

 “Liverpool put the clip out recently,” he said.
 “The ball has come over his shoulder, he’s got a forward sprinting to close him down, hunting him down into the corner and he’s just knocked it over his shoulder, first-time, into my path.

-“It was one of those moments in a game where I nearly stopped an applauded before I controlled the ball myself!
+“It was one of those moments in a game where I nearly stopped and applauded before I controlled the ball myself!
 It was ridiculous defending, but that’s the sort of thing he does.”

 Milner added: “Hopefully he’ll keep improving as well.
 But the players he has around him – Joe Gomez, Joel Matip, Dejan Lovren – I don’t think their impact on him can be lost either.